petersonben50/Everglades/code/assembly_processing/assembly_processing.md

 I saved out the nucleic acid sequences, the amino acid sequences, and a GFF file, then cleaned up the fasta files using `cleanFASTA.py`.
 Finally, I counted the number of open reading frames in each assembly, and downloaded the counts here: `dataEdited/assemblies/reports/ORF_counts.tsv`.
 Generally, the metaSPADes assemblies have many more open reading frames than the MegaHit assemblies.

+**Final data aggregation**

+I then aggregated all the assembly information in this file: `code/assembly_processing/assembly_info.R`.
+That read out the important data here: `results/assembly_info.csv`.